Synth9283/Fang/README.md

 > Fang stands for "Feline Language".
 In hopes of it being cool like a cat!
 > On top of it, you can _byte_ with fang!
 ## 1.2.
 Latest change
-> Implemented comments into the lexer
+> Implemented escapes for strings
 ## 1.3.
 Example code
 ```
 // variables